ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 [^recursive-cte]: Specifically, it looks to me like SQL-99 without recursive common table expressions is Turing incomplete.
 I've only ever used nonrecursive CTEs.

-So although these languages can't do much, they can still do enough to be useful.
-And in the domains where they're useful, being able to prove non-termination is a useful property of the language.
+So although these languages can't do everything, they can still be incredibly useful in their domains.
+More useful than a more general purpose language might be.
+One reason for this is that being able to prove non-termination is a useful property of the language.
 If you had to write a SQL query in C, it would be all too easy to write some C code that would accidentally loop forever.

 I'm trying to illustrate here something that seems to me important, which is that there's a tradeoff between what I'll call expressiveness and legibility.
 A programming language is *expressive* if you can easily write many interesting programs in it[^expressive]; it's *legible* if you can easily say many interesting things about the programs you've written in it.
 And I claim that the most expressive programming languages won't be the most legible, and vice-versa; though there will certainly be [languages](https://en.wikipedia.org/wiki/Malbolge) which are neither expressive nor legible.
 This tradeoff seems fundamental to me, and I expect that some approximation of it has been proven as a theorem.[^zfpa]